pop-os/python-apt/doc/source/library/apt_pkg.rst

 .. class:: Configuration()

     Configuration() objects store the configuration of apt, mostly created from the contents of :file:`/etc/apt.conf` and the files in :file:`/etc/apt.conf.d`.

     .. describe:: key in conf

       Return ``True`` if *conf* has a key *key*, else ``False``.

-      .. versionadded:: 0.8.0

     .. describe:: conf[key]